TomVer99/Typst-checklist-template/README.md

-# Typst-checklist-template
+# Typst Checklist Template

-A Typst template for checklists
+This typst checklist template is a simple checklist template for typst.
+It has multiple styles that require no changes to the document to switch between.